darkwere/ServerRecast/README.md

 # ServerRecast

 WARNING!
-This version is compatible with UE 4.18 only!
+This version was tested for compatibility with UE 4.21 version only!

 UE4 plugin for navmesh export